greatexpectationslabs/workshops/get_started_with_gx_cloud_and_snowflake/workshop.md

 <img src="../common/img/validation_result_2.png" alt="Validation results with all passing Expectations" style="width:700px;"/><br>

 ## Profile Data
 You might wonder if there is an easier way to create your Expectations instead of making assumptions or manually inspecting the data.
-Thankfully, GX Cloud lets you fetch the metrics from your data directly, so that you don't have to!
+Thankfully, GX Cloud lets you profile your data directly, so that you don't have to!

 When you profile the data for a Data Asset, GX Cloud profiles the Data Asset and returns a collection of descriptive metrics including column types, statistical summaries, and null percentages.